Last Updated on March 16, 2022 by Jim Ferri

 Whether it’s the pop culture you encounter on the streets of Tokyo or the ancient one you experience in Kyoto, you quickly realize Japan is a country of astonishing disparities.
 So much, in fact, that you can find it both weird and wonderful at the same time.

 From Japan’s neon-painted cities to its mountain-dappled countryside, it’s a unique place.
-It’s also a country that’s relatively easy to travel about since its famous bullet trains link major population areas.
+It’s also a country relatively easy to travel about since its famous bullet trains link major population areas.
 Best of all, Japan is easily accessible from just about anywhere in the world.

 Surprisingly, Japan can be less expensive to visit than many other major destinations, although you must pay a small tourist tax to enter.
-Public transportation is often convenient, safe, and cost-effective, important if you’re on a budget.
+Public transportation is often convenient, safe, and cost-effective.
+That’s important if you’re on a budget.
 On the other hand, the 100 or so railway lines in Tokyo alone can prove a bit daunting but, overall, train travel about the country is excellent, some even on luxury trains.

-But whether you go to Japan before, during, or after the games you’ll find the country fascinating and people well-mannered.
+If you plan to go to Japan you’ll find the country fascinating and people well-mannered.
 However, to help you in your planning, consider these ten popular places that have been intriguing travelers for centuries.